 Once in Aspen, two of the best things to see are the beautiful old ghost town of Ashcroft and the classic Maroon Bells (if you’ve seen photos of Colorado, there’s a good chance what you saw was actually a photo of the bells).

 Ashcroft is an old silver mining outpost that was founded in the 1880s.
 While this Colorado road trip itinerary is intended for the summer, if you find yourself in this area during autumn, there are tons of Aspen trees that make this area come alive with blazes of yellow and orange.

 Maroon Bells is one of the most popular sites to see in all of Colorado.
 Every morning, photographers line the shores of the lake waiting for sunrise to light up Maroon Peak and North Maroon Peak in a beautifully warm bath of alpenglow.

 If you have not had the opportunity to experience this magnificent site, definitely add it to your Colorado road trip itinerary.
 However, it is necessary to warn that Maroon Bells is extremely busy.
 To beat the worst of the crowds, it’s worth arriving at least a few hours before sunrise and on a weekday, but even so crowds should be expected.

 Buena Vista is quite possibly my favorite part of Colorado, so there’s no way I could leave it off of my Colorado road trip itinerary.
-It’s such an underrated town that packs a serious punch.
+It’s such an underrated town that packs a serious punch (seriously, the drive on Cottonwood Pass alone makes it worth including this stop in your itinerary).
 Whenever I have free time, I almost always find myself drawn to Buena Vista.

 There are a few different companies that offer whitewater rafting excursions on the Arkansas River that runs alongside town.
 I’ve had a blast doing these, and it’s the perfect way to cool off in the summertime.